 Magic lanterns were fascinating, but only the wealthiest people could afford them.
 One of MOMI's prize exhibits is an 1890 triple-lens magic lantern projector, complete with a set of original magic lantern slides.
 The projector is maintained in full working order and still has its original travelling trunk.

 Delve into the history of London's 'Polytechnic Institute', a palatial multimedia centre where crowds thronged to watch magic lantern shows in the very first purpose-built projection theatre.
 The 'Poly' as it was popularly known, offered visitors much more than magic lantern shows; they could enjoy kaleidoscopes, photographs, 3-D stereoscopes illustrated newspapers and optical toys.

-All MOMI's exhibits are unique.
+All of MOMI's exhibits are unique.
 Or to put it another way, every exhibit is a special exhibit, so that there is always something new to see.